StoryJournalToolsFAQBegin

 Free tool

-A ticking countdown to the next shower peak — and once you set your location, the exact peak time in your timezone, whether the radiant clears your horizon, and the best hours to be outside.
+A live countdown to the next shower peak, so you can tell at a glance whether tonight is one.
+Set your location and you also get the peak in your own timezone, whether the radiant clears your horizon, and the best hours to be outside.

 Next meteor shower